Texture

 Usage

-Assigning the texture to the corresponding property of the material ball can enable different rendering functions.
-For example, adding a base color texture can determine the basic tone of the model.
-In the editor, you only need to select the corresponding texture in the corresponding property.
+Assigning a texture to the corresponding property of a material enables different rendering features.
+For example, adding a base color texture determines the base tone of the model.
+In the editor, you can simply select the corresponding texture for the property.

 image.png

-Similarly, in the script, you can set it like this:
+Similarly, in scripts, you can set it like this:

 const material = new PBRMaterial(engine);